 Graphic Associate Interaction

-The Graphic Associate Interaction gives Test-takers the opportunity to demonstrate their knowledge by depicting routes on a map or graphic in a prescribed way.
+The Graphic Associate interaction gives Test-takers the opportunity to demonstrate knowledge by depicting routes on a map or graphic in a prescribed way.
 This can be used for drawing out historical military marches, route-planning exercises, connecting the dots to form a missing piece of an image, etc.

-A new authoring window will appear with the background graphic in the center of the canvas.
-Above the graphic there is a question field.
-On the left there is an Associable Hotspot Panel for inserting selected shapes that will represent Associable Hotspots into the background graphic (these include four different shapes: rectangle, circle, ellipse, and polygon).
-Below the Hotspot Panel there is a trash can icon, which allows you to delete a poorly-placed or misshapen Hotspot.
-Below the background graphic is a gap match field for entering the answers (in the form of graphic elements).
+For the Graphic Associate interaction, a new authoring window will appear with the background graphic in the center of the canvas.
+Above the graphic will be a field for writing in the question associated with this interaction.
+To the left will be an Associable Hotspot Panel for inserting selected shapes that will represent Associable Hotspots into the background graphic (these include four different shapes: rectangle, circle, oval, and polygon).
+Below the Hotspot Panel will be a trash can icon, which allows the user to delete a poorly-placed or misshaped Hotspot.

-To insert a rectangle, click on one corner and drag it across the intended area the Hotspot is supposed to cover.
-To insert a circle or ellipse, select its center and drag outward or inward until the Hotspot is the right size.
-To insert a polygon, begin at one corner, then click on each corner in succession until the Hotspot is complete.
-You can make all the shapes bigger or smaller (or in the case of polygons change the shape), but if necessary, click on the problem Hotspot, then click the trash can to delete it, and then try again.
+To place a rectangle, click on one corner and drag across the intended area the Hotspot is supposed to cover.
+To place a circle or oval, select its center and drag outward or inward until the Hotspot is at the right size.
+To place a polygon, begin at one corner, then click on each corner in succession until the Hotspot is completed.
+All the shapes can be edited, but if necessary, click on the problem Hotspot, then click the trash can to delete it, and then try again.

-5. Click Response on the right of the blue interaction header to select the associations between Hotspots (the answers).
+Step 3: Click Response to select associations between Hotspots (the answers)